tomas/tuktuk/README.md

 Tuktuk - SMTP client for Ruby
 =============================

-Unlike Pony (which is friggin' awesome by the way) Tuktuk does not rely on `sendmail` or a separate SMTP server in order to send email.
+Unlike famous ol' Pony gem (which is friggin' awesome by the way), Tuktuk does not rely on `sendmail` or a separate SMTP server in order to deliver email.
 Tuktuk looks up the MX servers of the destination address and connects directly using Net::SMTP.
 This way you don't need to install Exim or Postfix and you can actually handle response status codes -- like bounces, 5xx -- within your application.